doniyus06/apollo-client/packages/apollo-cache-inmemory/README.md

 The `InMemoryCache` constructor takes an optional config object with properties to customize your cache:

 - addTypename: A boolean to determine whether to add __typename to the document (default: `true`)
+- cacheControl: Use Cache Control metadata to expire paths.
 - dataIdFromObject: A function that takes a data object and returns a unique identifier to be used when normalizing the data in the store.
 Learn more about how to customize `dataIdFromObject` in the [Normalization](#normalization) section.
 - fragmentMatcher: By default, the `InMemoryCache` uses a heuristic fragment matcher.
 If you are using fragments on unions and interfaces, you will need to use an `IntrospectionFragmentMatcher`.
 For more information, please read [our guide to setting up fragment matching for unions & interfaces].
 <!---